All Products

 DTS synchronizes incremental data from the source ApsaraDB for MongoDB instance to the destination ApsaraDB for MongoDB instance.

-DTS does not support incremental data synchronization from databases that are created after the task starts to run.
+A DTS task does not synchronize incremental data from databases that are created after the task starts to run.
 DTS synchronizes incremental data generated by the following operations:

 • CREATE COLLECTION and CREATE INDEX